Supermodel po-ukrainsky season 2

 The winner of the competition was 16-year-old Alina Panyuta from Donetsk.
-As part of her prizes, she received the opportunity to star on the cover of Pink Magazine in Ukraine, as well as contracts with K Models and Next Model Management in Milan.
+As part of her prizes, she received the opportunity to star on the cover of Pink Magazine in Ukraine, as well as contracts with K Models and Next Management in Milan.

 Anya Sulima and Arina Lyubityelyeva would later return to compete for the tile in Top Model po-ukrainsky, cycle 7.
 Anya Sulima was elminited im Episode 1.
 Arina Lyubityelyeva was eliminated in Episode 9.

 Series summary

 Casting

 In contrast to the previous season, online submissions were allowed.
-Live castings were held in the cities of Lviv, Dnipropetrovsk, Odessa and Kyiv from February to March 2015.
+Live castings were held in the cities of Lviv, Dnipropetrovsk, Odesa and Kyiv from February to March 2015.
 200 selected applicants from the auditions were narrowed down to 30 semi-finalists who received a callback.
 Of these 30, 15 were selected to be a part of the final cast.

 Destinations

-The destination for the season was in Chernivtsi, Lviv, Zhytomyr and Odessa in Ukraine.
+The destination for the season was in Chernivtsi, Lviv, Zhytomyr and Odesa in Ukraine.
 This season does not have an international destination.